"

 The Three Principles of UDL[4]

-1. Multiple means of engagement – connect with learners’ interests, supporting self-reflection of learning, fostering collaboration and varying levels of challenge (e.g., open class discussion, question and answer period, applied problem-solving, goal-setting).
+1. Multiple means of engagement – connect with learners’ interests, supporting self-reflection of learning, fostering collaboration and varying levels of challenge (e.g., open class discussion, question-and-answer period, applied problem-solving, goal-setting).

 2. Multiple means of representation – provide learners with multiple ways to engage and comprehend information and experiences (e.g., video, audio, graphics, symbols, tactile objects).